The voice of the fighting Netherlands

 with two large valves in balanced configuration.
 A motor-driven variable

 capacitor, causes the oscillator signal to wobble (i.e. vary quickly),

 causing a humming sound in the receiver.

-Although the jammers did indeed cause serious interference in the
+Although the jammers caused serious interference in the reception

 The effect could also be reduced by altering the position or

 direction of the wire antenna, or by adding a so-called Moffenzeef 2

 – also known as a Kraut Filter – which was in fact a jamming eliminator.